VolkerFelix/backendAreum/API.md

 Acceleration data is stored with:
 - Three-axis measurements (x, y, z)
 - Timestamps for each measurement
 - Sampling rate in Hz
 - Optional metadata for additional context

+### Heart Rate Data
+Heart rate data is stored with:
+- Heart rate measurements in beats per minute
+- Timestamps for each measurement
+- Optional confidence score (0-1) for each measurement
+- Sampling rate in Hz
+- Optional metadata for additional context